benhill-401-advanced-javascript/reading-notes/class-01.md

 - **meta** is an empty element that gives browsers data about the page. (see pp. 191-192)
 - See pages 193-194 for **escape characters**.
 Basically describes how to make a less-than symbol  appear on your web page use these in your editor - "&lt:"

+## Ch.
+17 "HTML5 Layout" (pp. 428-451)

+- HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
+The names of these elements indicate the kind of content you will find in them.
+- Many of the ```**<div>**``` elements have been replaced.
+For example, the header sits inside a new ```<header>``` element.
+Navigation sits inside a ```<nav>``` element, and the articles are in the individual ```<article>```elements.
+- **Header** and **footer** elements can be used at the top and bottom of the entire page or within an article or section.
+These are HTML5 replacements for divs.
+- Page length header can be used to contain the site name and the main nav.
+The footer element contains the copyright.
+- Article and section elements use a header for titles and dates, and footers for can contain links to share about the content of the section.
+- The **nav** element is used to contain the major navigational blocks on the site to move around the main page or to different pages within the entire site.
+It can be used for purposes like links at the bottom of a page such as: (privacy policy, terms and conditions, careers, etc..)
+- **Article** elements are basically individual boxes within the content of the body that can contain content seperate or additional side content.
+- **Aside** element has two funcstions.
+If it's inside an article element it might have a pullquote or glossary, if it's used outside of an article, it can be used for content relative to the entire page like links to other parts of the page.
+Typically on the side of the page.
+- **Section** elements group related content together such as a few article elements with the same theme.
+If a page has a long article, section can be used to split it into seperate sections.
+- **Heading Group** elements are used to group together a set of one or more h1 through h6 elements so they are treated as one single heading. ```<hgroup>```

+## JS Ch.
+1 "The ABC of Programming" (pp.11-52)

+- The ```<script>``` tag uses Javascript inside an HTML document.
+- It is best to keep JS code in its own JS file in a sort of .js extension.
+Like an external style sheet in CSS, it is linked into the HTML document inside the ```<script>``` tag in the ```<head>```.
+- Javascript is the language that makes a webpage more interactive

 [Table of Contents](README.md)